alastairlundy/Resyslib.IO/README.md

 * Support for concatenating files
 * Support for parsing and converting Unix File Permission notations

-## How to install and use IOExtensions
+## How to install and use Resyslib.IO
-IOExtensions can be installed via the .NET SDK CLI, Nuget via your IDE or code editor's package interface, or via the Nuget website.
+Resyslib.IO can be installed via the .NET SDK CLI, Nuget via your IDE or code editor's package interface, or via the Nuget website.

 | Package Name                | Nuget Link                                                                                  | .NET SDK CLI command                               |
 |-----------------------------|---------------------------------------------------------------------------------------------|----------------------------------------------------|